henryw374/henryw374.github.io.old/_posts/2020-04-17-cljs-npm-libraries.md

 As I say this guide is correct to the best of my knowledge and is something I would have found really helpful when first creating a Clojurescript library.
 If you have any feedback, corrections etc, I'd love to know!

+& Thanks to David Nolen for explaining some of the finer points to me!